Trust-Anchor-Group/AgentApiCSharp/README.md

 * WalletExample

    - A console application the goes trough the proccess of creating a wallet for an account, which is explained in this [community post](https://lab.tagroot.io/Community/Post/Creating_a_wallet_using_Agent_API)
+   - The domain on which to connect to can be changed in the `GlobalConfig.cs` file

 ### How to run examples